marshmallow-code/webargs/docs/advanced.rst

 If you'd prefer validation errors to return status code ``400`` instead of ``422``, you can override ``DEFAULT_VALIDATION_STATUS`` on a :class:`Parser <webargs.core.Parser>`.

-Sublcass the parser for your framework to do so.
+Subclass the parser for your framework to do so.
 For example, using Falcon:

 .. code-block:: python